Purified vs Filtered Water: The 2023 Definitive Comparison

 Doesn’t remove beneficial minerals

-The majority of water filters aren’t capable of removing minerals, which is a benefit if you’d prefer to drink water with a lower contaminant content while retaining its mineral content.
+The majority of water filters don’t remove minerals, which is a benefit if you’d prefer to drink water with fewer contaminants while retaining its mineral content.

 Can’t remove everything

-While heavy metals, chlorine, chloramines, and pharmaceuticals can typically be removed from drinking water, filtration systems can’t typically eliminate certain pathogens that are unsafe for human consumption, like bacteria.
+Heavy metals, chlorine, chloramines, and pharmaceuticals can typically be removed by water filtration systems.
+But these systems can’t typically eliminate pathogens that are unsafe for human consumption, like bacteria.

 Require regular maintenance